farishaddad/AI-Builder/labs/lab-form-processing.md

 2. Click **Save** > Click **The cloud** > Click  **Save** [![alt text](../images/img-lab-fp-58.png "Alt")](../../../raw/master/images/img-lab-fp-58.png)

-3. By saving your app, you can access it using PowerApps on iOS.
-Watch the video below.
+3. By saving your app to the cloud, you can access it using Windows, iOS, Android, or in a web browser.
+Watch the video below to see our form processing application running on an iPad.
    * Download PowerApps from the App Store
    * Sign in using your Microsoft account
    * Open your published Form Processing app
-   * Analyze a form directly from the iOS device
+   * Analyze a form directly from an iOS device

     [![alt text](../images/img-lab-fp-59.png "Form Processing with PowerApps on the iPad")](https://vimeo.com/350481725)